-Goal setting is a broad process and may feel overwhelming.
-Sometimes these feelings can cause you to procrastinate because you don’t feel prepared.
+You may not know where to start and it may may feel overwhelming, but don’t procrastinate because you don’t feel prepared.
 It may not be urgent but it is definitely important so start today.

 Your progress needs to be measured and monitored so make sure you set goals that can be properly measured.

-Are your goals realistic and relevant to what your business does and to your market?
+Are you being realistic and relevant to what your business does and to your market?
 There’s no point in setting an unattainable goal.
-If your turnover has never been more than £100,000 don’t set next year’s goal at £1 million.
+If your turnover has never been more than £100,000 don’t set next year’s goal at £1o million.

 3. Share your goals with everyone involved

-When establishing your goals for 2017 try to involve everyone who will have the responsibility of achieving those goals.
-Sharing the planning and the goals you set with your team will help everyone understand the direction your business is heading in and focus them on achievement.
-Your goals become your team’s goals which become the company’s goals…and then set your KPIs to measure them regularly!
+Try to involve everyone .
+Sharing the planning will help everyone understand the direction your business is heading in and focus them on achievement.
+Your goals become the team’s which become the company’s … and then set your KPIs to measure them regularly!

 4. Work on your goals every day

 Setting and achieving goals is a process that requires regular ongoing attention – tricky when you’re trying to run a small business and all the aspects that entails.
-However, it’s no good setting goals for the start of a New Year but not looking at them again until mid-year.
-Plan and set your goals, then set milestones, weekly, and monthly actions you will take to achieve them.
+However, it’s no good setting goals for the start of a New Year but not looking at them again until mid-year; set milestones, weekly, and monthly actions you will take to achieve them.

 5. Don’t forget to celebrate your successes